 Executive Search in China: Leadership Trends in Artificial Intelligence & Deep Tech

-This rapid expansion has created an intense demand for senior leadership capable of driving strategy, execution, innovation, and global-scale growth.
+This rapid expansion has created intense demand for senior leadership capable of driving strategy, execution, innovation, and global-scale growth.
 As companies expand AI-driven products, smart manufacturing solutions, robotics platforms, and large-scale digital infrastructures, competition for executive talent in China’s technology sector has never been higher.

 China’s AI & Deep Tech Boom: Why Leadership Needs Are Shifting

-Companies operating in AI, robotics, automation, and advanced analytics now require a distinctly different type of executive—far beyond the traditional technology leadership profiles of the past decade.
+Companies operating in AI, robotics, automation, and advanced analytics now require a distinctly different type of executive — far beyond the traditional technology leadership profiles of the past decade.

 The most in-demand leadership capabilities include: